joesingo/thesis/README.md

 # Trustworthiness and Expertise: Social Choice and Logic-based Perspectives

-This repository contains the LaTeX source for my PhD thesis (under examination at the time of writing).
+This repository contains the LaTeX source for my PhD thesis.

 ## Abstract